2 Scorpion Species Found in Arkansas! (w/Pics)

-What type of scorpions are found in Arkansas?
+What types of scorpions are found in Arkansas?

 All the scorpions living in Arkansas are nocturnal carnivores, so they are most easily seen at night.
 But did you know that all scorpions glow a bright blueish color under ultraviolet light?

 So many times, people take blacklights to help them find and observe scorpions!

 Here are the 2 Types of Scorpions Found in Arkansas:

 - As a rule of thumb, scorpions with small claws and a large stinger are dangerously venomous, while those with large claws and a small stinger are less.
 This ID Guide will help you identify scorpions, but please seek medical attention if you get stung.

 - Tiny and normally reddish-brown, but can vary in a color—segmented body shaped like a teardrop.

 - Eight small legs.
 Large pincers that are more than twice as long as the legs.

 - No stinger!